avalanche-strategy/D2D/README.md

 To ensure smooth operation, please organize your data as follows:

-**Note: To protect the confidentiality of clients and interviewees, the data used in this repository are synthetic.**
+**Note: All sample data in this repository is synthetic and safe to use for demos and tests.**

 - **Interview Data Structure (for processor)**: